 Pinterest also has shopping capabilities, so you can tag your products in certain pins for customers to shop directly from the platform.
 Advertising on Pinterest is another popular option.
 Promoted Pins can help you create targeted campaigns so that your ideal demographic will see your content.

-Like your Instagram profile, make sure that your Pinterest boards are carefully curated.
-You should create boards that make it simple for potential customers to navigate to things they’re interested in.
+Like your Instagram profile, make sure that your team keeps your Pinterest boards carefully curated.
+Boards should be curated to make it simple for potential customers to navigate to things they’re interested in.

-J.Crew, as you can see, has boards that make it easy for you to look at their jeans, their prints, or their stripes.
+J.Crew, as you can see, has boards that make it easy for you to discover their denim collection, vintage styles and even shop by stripes.

 Be patient

-You can write blog posts specifically for Pinterest, such as gifting guides that help get your brand lift and will then direct your customers on to your correct pages all year round.
+You can allocate a budget for blog posts specifically for Pinterest, such as gifting guides that help get your brand lift and will then direct your customers to your correct pages all year round.
 As for products, they’ll do great on Pinterest in ad form.

 Marketing on TikTok